Plan the perfect Egypt pyramids tour – what to see, when to visit and where to stay.

 Are you dreaming of a tour to the Pyramids in Egypt?
 Are you wondering about the best time to visit and if it is safe?
 Then this guide is all you ever have to read.

 The Pyramids of Giza near Cairo, are both the oldest ancient World Wonder and the only one to survive the ages (almost) unscathed.
 There are so many tours to the pyramids in Egypt, it’s quite easy to lose count.
 Some outrageously expensive and some dead cheap, you are wondering how they make a profit at all.
+You can easily visit them on your own just like the rest of Egypt (check out my 14 days itinerary to learn how)

 I’m going to show you how exactly you can visit the UNESCO World Heritage site all by yourself, saving money and not missing out a thing.
 Also, make sure to read my list of the 20 best things to do in Egypt, as there is so much more to explore.